claceio/docs/content/about.md

 A single developer should be able to manage the full application lifecycle: frontend and backend development and production deployment.
 Deployments should support a GitOps approach, with automatic preview environment to verify changes before making them live.
 It should be easy, for the original developer or a new one, to make application code changes and deploy - after six months or after six years.

-Clace aims to provide a developer friendly development environment, while providing a performant and scalable deployment platform which is operationally simple to manage.

-### Terminology

-- **Internal applications**: Web applications built or downloaded for use by an individual or teams.
-For users, this could be apps to manage their machine, like monitor disk usage across folders.
-For teams, apps could automate common operations like managing resource limits, provisioning accounts etc.
-- **Sandboxing**: Sandboxing is a security mechanism to ensure that an application stays within the rules set by the admin.
-If an application is configured to perform GET requests, trying to do a POST request from the application will fail until the admin authorizes the application to perform POST requests.
-Sandboxing is different from containers/jails.
-Those allow you to control at the network layer.
-Sandboxing allow more fine grained controls at the application API layer.
-Sandboxing allows usecases like allow GET but not POST, allow access to one database table but not to others etc. This applies for Starlark based apps.
-For container based apps, Clace plugin level sandboxing does not apply.

 ### What's with the name

 The name Clace is a play on **C**ommand **L**ine **Ace**, since building an UI for command line applications was an initial target use-case.
 The name is pronounced like _Place_, with a _C_.

-### Why is there a need for such a platform?

-There are tools focussed on simplifying application deployment.
-Kamal, Dokku and Coolify simplify container management on server infrastructure.
-All those are Linux only tools, aiming to support production deployment of applications, managing the application layer and also the data persistence layer.
-Most use Traefik as the proxy, the labels added for containers are used to proxy the traffic.
-There are multiple components to understand when using these tools.

-For internal tool deployment, easy of use is a primary consideration.
-Kubernetes is a platform to build platforms.
-Adding a GitOps workflow for Kubernetes requires additional tools like ArgoCD or Flux.
-For the use case of deploying webapps for internal tools, that level of complexity is generally overkill.

-Clace aims to to be cross-platform (Linux, Windows and OSX).
-Clace supports app development in addition to production deployment.
-Clace is a single binary which includes the reverse proxy and container management functionality.

-Only web app deployment is supported by Clace.
-Clace does not aim to support installing standalone databases or other infrastructure components.
-Web app containers can use an in-container database, that is supported by Clace.
-For internal tools, the data persistence is expected to be done externally, so this is not a issue generally.

 ### How is Clace implemented?